|

 thumbnail trying not to remove any of the berry.

-seal.
-Serve slightly frozen to help fruit retain its
+Serve slightly frozen to help fruit retain its shape.

-or thirds.
-Mix berries with sugar (1 cup sliced fruit to
+in halves or thirds.
+Mix berries with sugar (1 cup sliced fruit

-1 cup sugar) and allow to stand until sugar dissolves
+to 1 cup sugar) and allow to stand until sugar dissolves (about

 When measuring: